-Meet The Two Brave Women Who Conquered A 500-mile-long Scottish Hiking Trail.
+Meet the Brave Women Who Conquered the Scottish Hiking Trail

 As two nature-loving individuals, getting outdoors has been our go-to response to many of life’s changes.
 Both Thea and I grew up hiking, biking, camping, and loving all things outdoors.
 Sadly, living in the Midwest, where the weather is cold and the ground flat, our wanderlust went largely unfed.